Justin9400/Trading-Signal-Indicator/README.md

 The price chart is able to me maneuvered using the tools in the top right of the screen <br />

 # Indicators
-Moving Average Convergence Divergence (MACD)
+Moving Average Convergence Divergence (MACD) <br />
+50 period Simple Moving Average <br />
+100 period Simple Moving Average <br />
-50, 100, and 200 period Simple Moving Average
+200 period Simple Moving Average <br />